Contents

 Pallid harriers.
 European bee-eaters.
 Caspian lapwings and Northern Wheatears.

-19. Ngorongoro is best combined with other parks
+19. Ngorongoro Crater is best combined with other parks

 When planning to visit Ngorongoro for a safari, you might be thinking of other nearby parks.